-The most common situation that credit scores come up in is when borrowers apply for a new loan.
-This includes applying for a credit card, financing a car, or applying for a mortgage.
+The most common situation that credit scores come up in is when borrowers request a new loan.
+This includes requesting a credit card, financing a car, or requesting a mortgage.

 Any institution that requires a monthly payment may look at your credit score to determine your trustworthiness.
 For instance, apartments, utility companies, and cable providers often use a credit score to determine whether to charge a deposit.

 But there are also unconventional places that will check your credit score.
 For instance, an employer might look up your credit score to determine if you are dependable.
 In some cases, insurance companies are also checking credit scores to calculate a driver’s potential riskiness.